 Ashley Reichheld: A couple years ago, we at Deloitte set an ambition to elevate the human experience.
 We purposefully chose the word “human” because you don’t wake up every day as a customer or employee – you wake up as a human being.
 And in order to elevate the human experience, you have to start with a foundation of trust.

 Unfortunately, trust has been on the decline for quite some time – with corporations, governments, NGOs, health care companies and so on facing significant trust deficits.
 When thinking about how to help our clients build trust and elevate the human experience, we knew there needed to be a way to measure trust more effectively.
 So we created the Human Experience (HXTM) TrustIDTM, drawing on data from 7,500 customers and employees of travel, hospitality, retail and automotive companies.
 We’ve since gathered data for more than 500 brands across industries from more than 200,000 respondents.

-This new measure breaks trust down into four integrated signals: humanity and transparency (which, together, form an organization’s intent) and capability and reliability (which form an organization’s competence).
-In addition to examining the components of trust, we also ran analyses to show specific, quantifiable and predictable behaviors driven by trust – such as greater brand loyalty and repeat purchases from consumers, and on the employee side, increased motivation to work.
+This new measure breaks trust down into four integrated signals: humanity and transparency (which, together, form an organisation’s intent) and capability and reliability (which form an organisation’s competence).
+In addition to examining the components of trust, we also ran analyses to show specific, quantifiable and predictable behaviours driven by trust – such as greater brand loyalty and repeat purchases from consumers, and on the employee side, increased motivation to work.

 To recap, though, the bottom line is that you can’t elevate human experiences without engendering trust.

 What’s the role of cyber in all that?
 How does cyber drive transparency and contribute to overall trust?

 Emily Mossburg: You can’t have trust without a strong cyber programme.
 Cyber focusses on governance, the implementation of regulatory and legal standards, and the protection and security of assets.
 Of course, when you’re talking about gaining trust, the asset you need to protect is often an individual’s data.